by Jay Traugott

 The R is fitted with a host of standard features that you would pay more for in some other VW models.
 Included is Climatronic dual-zone automatic climate control, adaptive cruise control, keyless entry with push-button start, heated front seats and an auto-dimming rearview mirror.
 The VW badge in the hatch also opens to reveal a hidden rearview camera.
 LED adaptive headlights, heated mirrors and park sensors are included too.
 Forward-collision warning with autonomous emergency braking, lane-keep assist, and blind-spot monitoring with rear-cross traffic alert are among the driver aids.
 In DSG-equipped models, launch control is also added.

 The R's eight-inch touchscreen controls infotainment and connects to an eight-speaker Fender premium audio system with a subwoofer.
 The amplifier is a 400-Watt unit and offers crystal clear audio with rich bass.
 Voice control, navigation, and HD Radio complement SiriusXM satellite radio, Apple CarPlay and Android Auto.
 An SD card slot, CD player, aux input, and three USB ports are all standard, as is Bluetooth connectivity.
-The infotainment system as a whole is an improvement over that found in older models, but responses can occasionally be a fraction too slow.
+The infotainment system as a whole is an improvement over that found in older models and displays much clearer images, but responses can occasionally be a fraction too slow.
 Good graphics and vibrant colors work to alleviate the negativity of the slightly sleepy system.

 The Golf R has thus far not yet been subject to any recalls, and J.D.
-Power has given it a rating of 81/100 for reliability.
+Power has given it a rating of 81/100 after a review of its reliability.
 The 2018 Golf R, however, did suffer two recalls - one in November and another a month later - for an improperly secured fuel line and incorrectly welded rear seat guide sleeves.

-The 2019 R earned five stars out of five in the NHTSA's overall rating, with full marks for all side crash tests.
-The Golf managed the best possible overall score of Good in tests conducted by the IIHS.
+In its review of the VW Golf R, the NHTSA gave the VW five stars out of five in the overall rating, with full marks for all side crash tests.
+Best possible overall scores of Good were achieved in the IIHS's review of the Volkswagen Golf R, too

-The Golf R is a special type of vehicle, with immense capability for fun as well as great practicality.
+The new Golf R is a special type of vehicle, with immense capability for fun as well as great practicality.
 Its interior materials, standard equipment, and all-weather capability make it a very attractive option.
-The 288 hp powerplant is also addictively powerful, although not as motivating as some rivals.
+The 288-hp powerplant is also addictively powerful, although not as motivating as some rivals.
 With an abundance of color choices, it's also unlikely that you'll ever spot an identical Golf R, and the optional DSG gearbox is fantastic.
-However, a new model is coming late next year, which promises more of everything - power, tech, and comfort.
+However, a new model is coming late next year, which promises more of everything - power, tech, and comfort, although how much is yet to be seen.
 On the other hand, it is an expensive vehicle.
 As the last of a generation, it's a refined and polished gem, and we'd be happy to own one every day.
 But unless you live in snowy conditions, when are you ever really going to use that extra grip?
 We'd still rather have the cheaper and just as exciting GTI.
 It's going to take a truly revolutionary eight-gen Golf R to change our minds on that.

-The Golf R starts at $40,395 before the obligatory $895 destination charge.
+The price of the Volkswagen Golf R starts at $40,395 MSRP before the obligatory $895 destination charge.
 This gets you a six-speed manual gearbox and a multitude of standard equipment.
-Adding the seven-speed DSG will cost $1,100.
+Adding the seven-speed DSG will put an extra $1,100 onto the base price.
 Fully loaded, the only other changes one can make are sportier wheels and a custom paint job, bringing the price to $44,230 before taxes and fees.
 As the Golf R is now discontinued until the new model arrives late next year, dealers with current-gen models on their lots may offer further incentives to make space before new Golfs arrive.

 The Golf R is a standalone model at the top of the Golf ladder, combining the best performance, convenience, and safety features available in the range.
 As such, options are minimal and are limited to a choice of either a standard six-speed manual gearbox or a seven-speed dual-clutch automatic DSG gearbox, which costs $1,100 extra.
 Besides the transmission, a total of 45 color choices have been made available to increase individuality.